whitecube/laravel-cookie-consent/README.md

 More on [customization](#customization) below.

-Now, we'll have to register and configure the used cookies in the freshly published `App\Providers\CookiesServiceProvider`:
+Now, we'll have to register and configure the used cookies in the freshly published `App\Providers\CookiesServiceProvider::registerCookies()` method:

 ```php
 namespace App\Providers;